TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

 ###Possible Errors

+1) If you get an error saying "function not found" then open the run.sh script

+    ./run.sh: 19: /home/pi/.nvm/nvm.sh: function: not found
+    ./run.sh: 25: /home/pi/.nvm/nvm.sh: shopt: not found
+    ./run.sh: 27: /home/pi/.nvm/nvm.sh: Syntax error: "}" unexpected

-1) If you get an error saying "function not found" then open the run.sh script in an editor and make sure you changed the #! line to be #!/bin/bash rather than #!/bin/sh.
+in an editor and make sure you changed the #! line to be #!/bin/bash rather than #!/bin/sh.

+2) If you get this error,

+    [Error: socket: Operation not permitted]
+    hint: $ sudo sh -c "chmod g+r /dev/bpf*; chgrp 1000 /dev/bpf*"

+ you need to edit the _run.sh_ script and change the line that starts _node_ to use sudo, i.e.

+    sudo node index.js

 2) If the steward crashes on startup complaining about a _DNSServiceBrowse_ error related to the Axis Camera,